 Stay at Four Seasons Mexico City.
 This colonial-style hotel has recently unveiled a $14 million renovation and is one of the most beautiful spots to stay in the capital.
 It is centrally located in the heart of the historic Paseo de la Reforma area, just steps from Chapultepec Park and the exclusive Polanco neighborhood.
-The map, below, shows the location of the hotel relative to all the places you’ll hit during your 48 hours in Mexico City.
-The red flags represent day 1 and the blue flags day 2.

 Start your day at Plaza de la Constitución, colloquially known as the Zócalo, which is one of the largest public squares in the world.
 A UNESCO World Heritage Site, it spreads out over an entire city block and is a lively mix of tourists and locals—from businessmen to buskers.
 Notable buildings include colonial-style Palacio Nacional—built on the site of a former Aztec palace—and Catedral Metropolitana, the largest cathedral in Latin America.
 It took almost three centuries to complete, and blends architectural styles from colonial to art nouveau to art deco.